CalebFenton/simplify/README.md

 There are three parts to the project:

-1. **smalivm**: Smali Virtual Machine.
-Handles executing each instruction and returns a context sensitive control flow graph of the method.
-This means the value of all classes and registers is recorded for every execution of every instruction.
-It doesn't need to know the arguments for a method to execute it as it can handle unknown values.
-It also takes all possible execution paths.
+1. **smalivm**: Creates a context sensitive control flow graph of a method by executing each instruction.
+The value of all classes and registers is recorded at every execution of every instruction.
+It doesn't need to know the arguments for a method to execute it as it handles unknown values.
+Also, it executes every possible path.
 For example, if an `if` could be `true` or `false` because it references an unknown value, it assumes both could happen and executes both paths.
-2. **simplify** - This takes the graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and  specific peephole optimizations.
+2. **simplify**: Takes the graphs from **smalivm** and applies optimizations such as constant propagation, dead code removal, unreflection, and  specific peephole optimizations.
-3. **demoapp** - A small and heavily commented project that shows how to use **smalivm**.
+3. **demoapp**: Contains simple, heavily commented examples of how to use **smalivm**.

 Building
 --------

-Because of submodules, either clone with `--recursive`:
+Because this project contains submodules, either clone with `--recursive`:

 `git clone --recursive https://github.com/CalebFenton/simplify.git`

-Or update submodules afterwards:
+Or update submodules at any time with:

 `git submodule update --init --recursive`